Different Types of Medical Marijuana Plants

 Before you are given the card, a qualified medical marijuana doctor would review your case.
 If the doctor believes your approved medical condition would benefit from medical cannabis treatment, you would be given a medical marijuana card.
 The card allows you to walk into dispensaries and request for high-quality medical marijuana that has been cultivated and processed under the most hygienic conditions.

 When you get to the dispensary to with your medical marijuana card, you are certain to see a variety of products.
 These products come with different active ingredients and fancy names.
 The sheer number of options could be confusing for many people.
 The dispensary should have someone knowledgeable enough to advise you on the different types of medical marijuana strains.
-Differentiating between one with cerebral effects, body effects or a hybrid determines what is best for your pain, nausea, or other condition.
+Differentiating between one with cerebral effects, body effects or a hybrid determines what is best for your pain, nausea, muscle spasms, or other condition.
 However, you should also have some knowledge of the available strains so you can make an informed decision.
 This guide provides all you need to know about the different types of medical marijuana and their unique properties.
 For tips on dosing, visit our post 4 Ways to Dose Your Medical Marijuana.
+The two main strains for marijuana products are Sativa and Indica.

 Indica vs Sativa